Starting a Business in UAE

 How is the climate/weather?

-With blue skies and sunshine throughout the year, Dubai enjoys a dry, sub-tropical climate.
+With blue skies and sunshine throughout the year, the UAE enjoys a dry, sub-tropical climate.
 Temperatures can reach up to 45C (113F) during the peak months (June - September) where humidity levels are also high.
 Temperatures wane only slightly over the rest of the year, with the coolest period being between December and March.
 Rainfall is modest and mostly occurs during the cooler months.

 What is the population?

-Is Dubai tolerant and permissive?
+Is UAE tolerant and permissive?

 To dispel any myths or confusion with other Arab states, Dubai, and the UAE in general, is a very liberal region.
 There is a very social scene in Dubai.
 Freedom to worship is allowed in all religions, and various churches have existed in Dubai for many years.
 Foreign newspapers, magazines, TV, films and DVDs are openly available.
 Alcohol is allowed to be consumed at home, in hotels, and on licensed club premises (as in the West).
 Women can drive and move about freely and unaccompanied.